ESuth/sem/use-cases/use-case-15.md

 TRIGGER

-	User is prompted to enter a continent
+	User is chooses the world to get a city population report from

 MAIN SUCCESS SCENARIO